sapegin/washingcode-book/manuscript/book.md

 Most of the examples in this book are in JavaScript because that’s my primary language, but the ideas can be applied to any language.
 Sometimes you’ll see CSS and HTML because similar ideas can be applied there too.

 Most of the examples are taken from real code, with only minor adaptation, mostly different names.
 I spend several hours every week reviewing code written by other developers.
-This gives me enough practice to identify which patterns make the code more readable and which don’t.
+This gives me enough practice to tell which patterns make the code more readable and which don’t.

 And remember, there are no strict rules in programming, except that you should always use three-space indentation in your code.